Topics included in this article:

 Wire Guide

-To connect an ethernet cable to the R400, the dome must be removed first.
+The dome must first be removed to connect an ethernet cable to the R400.
 To remove the dome, unscrew the two screws using the included Torx tool.
 After removing the dome, find the PoE port next to the conduit holes.

 Figure 1.
-Dome has been removed, PoE port accessible
+Dome has been removed, PoE port is accessible.

 Mounting Guide

-The R400 has two conduit holes, a conduit plug, and a waterproof adapter that can attach to either opening.
+The R400 has two conduit holes, a blanking plate, and a waterproof adapter that can attach to either opening.

 Waterproof Adapter Disassembled: